Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 TODO: Do I need MACs here?
 What are they really for?

+### User-assisted out-of-band step

+After the completed Initial Exchange, the peer or the server, depending on the negotiated direction, will generate an out-of-band message.

+Details still TBD.

 ### Waiting Exchange

 The Waiting Exchange is performed, if neither the server nor the peer have received an out-of-band message yet.